Kolvereid Municipality

 Kolvereid is a former municipality in the old Nord-Trøndelag county, Norway.
 The 433 km2 municipality existed from 1838 until its dissolution in 1964.
-The municipality encompassed the central part of what is now the municipality of Nærøysund in Trøndelag county.
+The municipality encompassed the central part of what is now Nærøysund Municipality in Trøndelag county.
 The municipality included both sides of the central part of the Folda fjord.
 The administrative centre was the village of Kolvereid where the Kolvereid Church is located.

-History
+Prior to its dissolution in 1964, the 433 km2 municipality was the 224th largest by area out of the 689 municipalities in Norway.
+Kolvereid Municipality was the 371st most populous municipality in Norway with a population of about 2,459.
+The municipality's population density was 5.7 PD/km2 and its population had decreased by 0.2% over the previous 10-year period.

+General information

-The municipality of Kolvereid was established on 1 January 1838 (see formannskapsdistrikt).
-In 1860, the northern islands and coastal area of Kolvereid (population: 1,702) was separated to become the new municipality of Leka.
-Then on 1 October 1886, the northeastern part of the municipality (population: 948) surrounding the innermost parts of the Foldafjord was separated to become the new municipality of Foldereid.
-This left Kolvereid with 1,716 residents.
-On 1 January 1902, an unpopulated part of Kolvereid was transferred to the neighboring municipality of Nærøy.
+The municipality of Kolvereid was established on 1 January 1838 (see formannskapsdistrikt law).
+In 1860, the northern islands and coastal area of Kolvereid Municipality (population: 1,702) was separated to become the new Leka Municipality.
+Then on 1 October 1886, the northeastern part of the municipality (population: 948) surrounding the innermost parts of the Foldafjord was separated to become the new Foldereid Municipality.
+This left Kolvereid Municipality with 1,716 residents.
+On 1 January 1902, an unpopulated part of Kolvereid Municipality was transferred to the neighboring Nærøy Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Kolvereid (population: 2,426) was merged with the neighboring municipalities of Nærøy (population: 2,182), Gravvik (population: 816), and the western two-thirds of Foldereid to form the new, larger municipality of Nærøy.
+On 1 January 1964, a large merger took place which dissolved Kolvereid Municipality.
+The following areas were merged to form a new, larger Nærøy Municipality: